 This chapter explains the layout of the main page.
-It is composed of the following four sections: Logo of VIVOTEK INC., Menu, Host Name, and Live Video Window.
+It is composed of the following four sections: VIVOTEK INC. Logo, Menu, Host Name, and Live Video Window.

-Logo of VIVOTEK INC.
+VIVOTEK INC. Logo

 Click this logo to visit VIVOTEK website.

 Menu

 Snapshot: Click this button to capture and save still images.
 The captured images will be displayed in a pop-up window.
 Right-click the image and choose Save Picture As to save it in JPEG (.jpg) or BMP (.bmp) format.